eldhose1551/aeogon/README.md

 he is is the right heir to the iron throne he take a swords to his heart for his people
 .he knows nothing
+he is a true king
+.He is never bee a bastard